AlfredoGvz/plan_me_pj/README.md

 - Organizers have the ability to delete only the events that they have created.
 - All users can delete their accounts at any time.
 This action will permanently remove all their personal data, including email addresses and any associated details, from the system.

+# Hosting

+This application is deployed on Netlify, a platform that allows for easy and efficient deployment of web applications.
+Netlify provides a seamless integration with Git repositories, enabling automatic deployment whenever changes are made to the code.
+As a result, users can access the most up-to-date version of the app directly from their browsers without any additional setup required on their end.

+Link to the hosted site: [Plan Me Web Application](https://plan-me-lp.netlify.app/?page=1)